m-rosinsky/Rosky_Lang/dev_log.md

 I like this change a lot.
 It also introduced the first unary operators in Rosky: the ```@``` operator and the ```*``` operator ('address of' and 'dereference' respectively.
 Which was a quick behavior edit in the expression parser.

-The dependency diagram has not changed, but the object backend now contains the parser class which inherits from the object interface.
+The dependency diagram has not changed, but the object backend now contains the pointer class which inherits from the object interface.